 Steve has now remastered all of the MayTricks albums onto CD; see the links at the top of this page to get mp3s of all of them online, or drop Mark an e-mail to inquire about the CDs (these are printed off as requested).
 Mark started working his way through the archives in 2010 and has digitally restored and tweaked the original 1991 demo as well as some live material.

 For the year after Mark left, the band kept going under the name of "Fingers," nearly completing another album; Mark worked with them to complete and mix one of Steve's tarcks and one of Geoff's.
 Steve has kept very active and currently has a few different MySpace pages up to promote his jazz/folk/pop albums; he's submitted parts from a distance to most of Mark's projects to date.
-Geoff has finally released his solo gutar album on CD and has played with lots several trippy bands including afro-pop Sunkwa Music.
+Geoff released his solo gutar album on CD and has played with lots several trippy bands including afro-pop Sunkwa Music.
 Geoff and Cliff played in a band called Ape 7 for a year or so after Fingers broke up.
 Cliff died in a mountain climbing accident in 2004; you can find out more about his life and music here.
 We sure do miss him.

 Continue to Mark Solo